hmc-cs-mpalanker/EIJA/README.md

 Prerequisites: install Ruby/Rails and git on your machine

-1. Clone the repo: `git clone https://github.com/hmc-cs-lnorgaard/MLCH.git
+1. Clone the repo: 'git clone https://github.com/hmc-cs-lnorgaard/MLCH.git'
-2. cd into the script_editor folder`
+2. cd into the script_editor folder
 2. Install gems: Nokogiri, bootstrap use the command 'bundle install' in terminal to install gems
 3. Run the app: use the command 'rails s' in terminal, then navigate to